Jainex17/WallSpace/README.md

 *   **Favorites List:** Save and manage your favorite wallpapers.
 *   **Daily Wallpaper:** Receive a new wallpaper suggestion every day.

-Customize your device with WallSpace and enjoy a fresh look every day!

 <table>
   <tr>